forsyde/stack-templates/README.md

 In `stack.yaml`:

 1. Define the Haskell package set (see [Stackage Server](https://www.stackage.org/)) that you want to use by adding a defined snapshot.
-We recommend using GHC 9.6.7 (LTS 22.47), as it is currently the latest supported GHC version by the Haskell language server.
+We recommend using GHC 9.6.7 (LTS 22.44), as it is currently the latest supported version of GHC by the Haskell language server.
 So, modify the snapshot (usually given as 'url') to
 ```
 snapshot: lts-22.44
 ```